jctanner/rhoai-hacking/experiments/ocp-envoy-extz-auth/README.md

     *   A `Service` to expose the Envoy pod.
     *   An OpenShift `Route` to make the proxy publicly accessible.

+> **Note on the Envoy Image:** The `registry.redhat.io/openshift-service-mesh/proxyv2-rhel9:2.6` image is designed for use with Istio and has a default entrypoint (`pilot-agent`) that we don't want.
+In the Deployment spec, we override this by setting the `command` to `/usr/local/bin/envoy` to run the raw Envoy binary directly with our custom configuration.

 ### Usage
 1. Apply the manifest: `oc apply -f src/envoy-proxy/deployment.yaml`.
 2. The proxy will be accessible at `http://echo-proxy.apps-crc.testing`.